Humanity tries its best to unshackle itself from zealous primitive desires.

 Your competitive reputation can thereby be tied to those with a reputation worse than you deserve.
 In your attempts to improve your competitive reputation, you’ll realize that your past opponents’ reputations can hurt the perception others have of you in today’s battles.

 Suck in a Loop of Battling the Unworthy

-The progression of events that accepting the challenges of those you should objectively brush off lands at others of poor argumentative caliber developing the confidence to pick a fight with you.
+The act of accepting the challenges of those you should objectively brush off results in others of poor argumentative caliber developing the confidence to pick a fight with you.
 Though those less skilled than yourself can be interpreted as easy victories in the battles that you take part in day to day, don’t forget about the confidence that those watching from the sides develop.

 By seeing that someone of generally high skill is entertaining the critiques and attacks coming from those traditionally lower on the social scale, others lower on the social scale compared to you will want a piece.